mountetna/monoetna/janus.md

 Machine users who cannot use browsers can use a registered public key to generate a token.

-The endpoint `/time-signature` returns a cryptographic nonce.
+The endpoint `/api/tokens/nonce` returns a cryptographic nonce.
 The user signs the nonce, base64-encodes the signature, and concatenates the result to the nonce.

-The endpoint `/generate` returns a valid token if the `Authorization` header is set to the appropriate value.
+The endpoint `/api/tokens/generate` returns a valid token if the `Authorization` header is set to the appropriate value.

+The token generation api can be accessed via the `etna` gem, using the command `etna administrate tokens generate --email your@email.id`.

 Here is a bash script that will successfully generate a Janus token on most systems (you need 'openssl', 'wget' and 'base64' utilities).